- Day 1 Vancouver, Canada

 - Day 4 Wrangell, Alaska

-Misty Fjords National Monument is a realm of thick evergreen rainforests, granite cliffs adorned by strings of waterfalls, mountain rivers and wetlands along the coast, often with milky fog filling the bays and coves.
+Misty Fjords National Monument is a realm of thick evergreen rainforests, mountain rivers, granite cliffs adorned by strips of waterfalls, and wetlands along the coast, often with milky fog filling the bays and coves.
 Weather permissible, you will explore the area on our small expedition boats or kayaks.

-One of the oldest island towns in Alaska, Wrangell has been governed by four different nations – Tlingit, Russian, British and the United States.
-Numerous petroglyphs on the beach and moss-covered totem poles showcase the distant past of this area.
+One of the oldest island towns in Alaska, Wrangell has been governed by four different nations – Tlingit, Russian, British and United States.
+Numerous petroglyphs on the beach and moss-covered totem poles manifest to the distant past of this area.
 Outside of the main cruise ships routes, nowadays it remains a simple fishing town.

 Icy Bay lives up to its name.
 Located in Prince William Sound, the spectacular scenery here formed in the past 100 years with the retreat of three prominent glaciers which still feed ice into the bay.
 Our aim is to explore Guyot Glacier.
 The weather and glacier ice conditions on the day will dictate which areas we will be able to visit.